Carokyp/Doux-Matin/README.md

 **Pull Request Cloned repo**
 1. Open a Pull Request on GitHub (same as above).
-2. **Important:** If you don’t have write access to the original repo, you must fork it first.
+2. **Important:** If you cloned and have write access, you can push directly and open a Pull Request.
+If you cloned but don’t have write access, you must fork first.

 ## Credits